psychofict/semi-supervised-segmentation-baselines/README.md

 - **UniMatch**: Lihe Yang, Lei Qi, Litong Feng, Wayne Zhang, Yinghuan Shi (CVPR 2023) -- for pioneering the unified dual-stream perturbation framework.
 - **ST++**: Lihe Yang, Wei Zhuo, Lei Qi, Yinghuan Shi, Yang Gao (CVPR 2022) -- for the selective re-training strategy with prioritized pseudo-labels.

-This work was conducted at the Department of Artificial Intelligence, Korea University, under the supervision of Prof. Seong-Whan Lee.

 ---

 ## Citations